openebs-archive/cstor-csi/README.md

   responsible for performing the iSCSI connection management and connecting to the OpenEBS Volume.

-OpenEBS CStor CSI driver components can be installed by running the following command.
+OpenEBS cStor CSI driver components can be installed by running the following command.

 The node components make use of the host iSCSI binaries for iSCSI connection management.
 Depending on the OS, iscsi utils needs to be installed and loaded in k8s workers nodes

-- Install CStor CSI driver using below command.
+- Install cStor CSI driver using below command.
   ```
   kubectl apply -f https://raw.githubusercontent.com/openebs/cstor-csi/master/deploy/csi-operator.yaml
   ```